I Took A Selfie Today And Put It On FB Too! Read To Find Out Why?

 There is no way you would not have clicked on this blog post with a heading like that!

-So I took a selfie of mine today and posted it as my profile picture too.
+So I took a selfie today and posted it on Facebook as my profile picture too.
 And got 100’s of likes!
 I have been grinning ear to ear.
 Big deal some would think.
 A big deal for me surely.
-I shall tell you why.

 Over the past 3 years, the body has gone through some incredible, unbelievable changes both inside and outside.
 Inside it has been a turmoil of hormones going berserk, lungs getting supremely sluggish, heart running faster than Usain Bolt, pancreas not able to decide how much insulin to pump into the system and a host of other things that I should refrain from mentioning here and spoil your day.